-- Learning Development Adviser / Learning Adviser if you have a SpLD / Autism (ASD) - Disability Officer if you have a disability /or a diagnosis mental health condition reasonable adjustments that should be made to support your successful These discussions will become part of an individual disability/SpLD action plan which, with your consent, will be circulated to your academic team and other services.
+- Learning Development Adviser / Learning Adviser if you have a SpLD / Autism (ASD) - Disability Officer if you have a disability /or a diagnosis mental health condition

+If you have both a SpLD / disability you can see either.
+You can do this by contacting the learning centre at the campus you are on in person or booking an appointment to discuss your needs and the reasonable adjustments that should be made to support your successful These discussions will become part of an individual disability/SpLD action plan which, with your consent, will be circulated to your academic team and other services.
 This will ensure that there is an awareness of your needs and adjustments and the right support are available to you whilst you are studying with us.